benzengin/DevOps-SRE/ComputerScience/Readme.md

 As nouns the difference between **component** and **asset** is that **component** is a smaller, self-contained part of a larger entity often refers to a manufactured object that is part of a larger device while asset is something or someone of any value; any portion of one's property or effects so considered.
 As a adjective **component** is making up a larger whole; as a component word.

+# What is an Artifact Repository?**

+An artifact repository is a software application designed to manage these artifacts.
+Using an artifact repository provides consistency to your Continuous Integration/Continuous Development (CI/CD) workflow.
+It saves teams time and increases build performance.